bobbingwide/oik-presentation/README.md

 ## Upgrade Notice
 # 2.0.0
-Upgrade to support the WordPress block editor
+Upgrade to support the WordPress block editor.
+You may also need to upgrade the theme to oobit v2.0.0.

 # 1.1
 Depends on oik base plugin v2.1-alpha or higher and oik-fields v1.19.0905 or higher